cudmore/pie/readme.md

 cat config_user.json | python -m json.tool
 ```

 If your edits are syntatically correct, this command will output the contents of the file.
-If you have introduced errors, they will be reported.
+If you have created an error, they will be reported on the command line.
 For example, if your forget a comma  after `"enabled": true` like this

 ```
         "triggerIn": {